 CBC has a rich history as one of the oldest Chinese American Church in the United States.
 The founding of our church is a testimony of how God uses what was meant for evil for good.
 In 1882, the US Congress established the Chinese Exclusion Act.
-In Seattle on Sunday, February 7, 1886 violent mobs forcibly removed Chinese families from their homes and led them to board a steamship leaving Seattle for China.
+On Sunday, February 7, 1886, violent mobs forcibly removed Chinese families from their homes and led them to board a steamship leaving Seattle for China.
 “The Rev. A.B.
 Banks on receiving word during a worship service that a racist mob was gathering to attack Chinese immigrants, pronounced the benediction, grabbed his rifle, and rushed off to join the Home Guards defending the Chinese.”

 In 2018, CBC called Rev. Mike Lee as the Senior Pastor to carry out the church vision of “Big Church Small Church making disciples.”